-Update: Thanks William Tolley for featuring this concept in Edweek
+Update: Thanks William Tolley for featuring this concept in Edweek.

 Schools are generally tooled for management and control.
 A hackathon can be a great way to harness internal capacities, dampen management structures and spark bottom top up change.